alias-rahil/just-echo/README.md

 npx just-echo --help
 ```

 For programmatic usage, use the default exported module.
-It takes any number of arguments (of same type) and returns them all in the form of an array.
+It takes any number of arguments and returns them all in the form of an array.

 ## Author